reshamas/reshamas.github.io/_posts/2000-11-22-my-favorite-women-in-tech-organizations.md

 </p>

 ## Takeaways
-We can utilize this data in many ways
+We can utilize this data in many ways:
+-

 ## Insider Insights